Existence of simultaneous route and departure choice dynamic user equilibrium: Existence of the DUE

 This yields the following contradiction to (\ref{viimply}) and hence (\ref {finite})

-\textbf{Part 4.} By previous steps, we have obtained a uniformly bounded sequence of vector-valued functions $\big\{h_{n}^{\ast }\big\}_{n\geq 1}$ satisfying (\ref{finite}).
-By taking a subsequence, we can assume the weak convergence in both $\mathcal{L}^{2}$-space and $\mathcal{L}^{1}$-space
+\textbf{Part 4.} By previous steps, we have obtained a uniformly bounded sequence of vector-valued functions $\big\{h^{n,\ast }\big\}_{n\geq 1}$ satisfying (\ref{finite}).
+By taking a subsequence if necessary, we can assume the weak convergence in the Hilbert space $\big(L^2[t_0,\,t_f]\big)^{|\mathcal{P}|}$:

 for some $h^{\ast }\in \Lambda $.
 We claim that for all $h\in \Lambda $,

 Indeed, given any $h\in \Lambda $, there exists piecewise-constant approximation $\{h_{n}\in \Lambda _{n}\}_{n\geq 1}$, which converges to $h$ both point-wise and in the $\Vert \cdot \Vert _{\mathcal{L}^{2}}$ norm.
 According to (\ref{finite}), we have